malloc47/pmldap/readme.md

   merged with the files in the `shared` folder according to its
   extension: `.before` will be merged before, `after` will go after the shared contents, and the plain file will override the contents of the shared files.
+You should manually update files depending on whether you them merged before or after (not doing anything results in no merge).

-* The `sync` script will handle the actual file merging in a `transfer` directory and copy these files to the client machines.
+* The `sync` script will handle the actual file merging in a `transfer` directory and `scp` these files to the client machines.
   Thanks to the merging, you can keep, say, a canonical list of users under the `shared` folder and these will be merged with the system users copied from the `setup` script.